acaloiaro/garbagespeak.com/content/faq.md

 Garbage speak suspected of embellishment will be removed.

-If the garbage speak is _not_ proprietary, e.g. an internal company Slack conversation, we encourage users to add URLs any content.
+If the garbage speak is _not_ proprietary, e.g. an internal company Slack conversation, we encourage users to add URLs to original sources.

 If a post is perceived as hostile or harassment, it will be removed.